 - Read about U.S. immigration trends and policies in Immigration in the United States: New Economic, Social, Political Landscapes with Legislative Reform on the Horizon.

 - Read more about the impact of the 1965 Immigration and Nationality Act in Fifty Years On, the 1965 Immigration and Nationality Act Continues to Reshape the United States.

 - Read more about the end of national-origin quotas in The Geopolitical Origins of the U.S. Immigration Act of 1965.

 How do today’s top source countries compare to those 50 years ago?

-In 2014, Mexican immigrants accounted for approximately 28 percent of the 42.4 million foreign born in the United States, making them by far the largest immigrant group in the country.
-India, closely trailed by China (including Hong Kong but not Taiwan), and the Philippines were the next largest countries of origin, accounting for about 5 percent each.
-El Salvador, Vietnam, Cuba, and Korea (3 percent each), as well as the Dominican Republic and Guatemala (2 percent each), rounded out the top ten.
-Together, immigrants from these ten countries represented close to 60 percent of the U.S. immigrant population in 2014.
+In 2015, Mexicans accounted for approximately 27 percent of immigrants in the United States, making them by far the largest foreign-born group in the country.
+India was the next largest country of origin, with close to 6 percent of all immigrants, followed by China (including Hong Kong but not Taiwan) and the Philippines, at close to 5 percent each.
+El Salvador, Vietnam, and Cuba (about 3 percent each), as well as the Dominican Republic, Korea, and Guatemala (2 percent each), rounded out the top ten.
+Together, immigrants from these ten countries represented 58 percent of the U.S. immigrant population in 2015.

-The predominance of Latin American and Asian immigration in the late 20th and early 21st centuries starkly contrasts with the trend seen in 1960 when immigrants largely originated from Europe.
-Italian-born immigrants made up 13 percent of the foreign born in 1960, followed by those born in Germany and Canada (about 10 percent each).
+The predominance of Latin American and Asian immigration in the late 20th and early 21st centuries starkly contrasts with the trend in 1960 when immigrants largely originated from Europe.
 In the 1960s no single country accounted for more than 15 percent of the total immigrant population.
+Italians were the top immigrant-origin group, making up 13 percent of the foreign-born population in 1960, followed by Germans and Canadians (about 10 percent each).